 Grifols, S.A. (hereinafter the Company) was incorporated with limited liability under Spanish law on 22 June 1987.
-Its registered and tax offices are in Barcelona.
+Its registered offices are in Barcelona.
 The Company's statutory activity consists of providing corporate and business administrative, management and control services, as well as investing in assets and property.
 Its principal activity involves rendering administrative, management and control services to its subsidiaries.

-Its main facilities are located in Sant Cugat del Vallés (Barcelona) and Parets del Vallés (Barcelona).
+Its main facilities are located in Sant Cugat del Vallès (Barcelona) and Parets del Vallès (Barcelona).

 Grifols, S.A.'s shares are listed on the Barcelona, Madrid, Valencia and Bilbao stock exchanges and on the electronic stock market.
-As of 2 June 2011 the class B non-voting shares were listed on the NASDAQ (USA) and the Automated Quotation System (SIBE/Continuous Market).
+As of 2 June 2011 the Class B non-voting shares were listed on the NASDAQ (USA) and the Automated Quotation System (SIBE/Continuous Market).

 In accordance with prevailing legislation, the Company is the Parent of a Group comprising the Company and the subsidiaries listed in note 12.
 In accordance with generally accepted accounting principles in Spain, consolidated annual accounts must be prepared to present fairly the financial position of the Group, the results of operations and changes in its equity and cash flows.
-Details of investments in group companies are provided in Appendix II.
+Details of investments in Group companies, associates and jointly controlled entities are included in Appendix II.

-On 22 February 2012 the Company's board of directors approved for issue the consolidated annual accounts of Grifols, S.A. and subsidiaries for 2011 prepared in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS), which show consolidated profit attributable to the Parent of Euros 50,307 thousand, total assets of 5,807,718 thousand and consolidated equity of Euros 1,664,994 thousand (Euros 115,513 thousand, Euros 1,888,982 thousand and Euros 707,390 thousand, respectively, in 2010).
+On 21 February 2013 the Company's board of directors approved for issue the consolidated annual accounts of Grifols, S.A. and subsidiaries for 2012 prepared in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS), which show consolidated profit attributable to the Parent of Euros 256,686 thousand, total assets of 5,627,474 thousand and consolidated equity of Euros 1,880,741 thousand (Euros 50,307 thousand, Euros 5,640,000 thousand and Euros 1,664,994 thousand, respectively, in 2011).